Type · Depth of Knowledge Probe

 Type · Ownership

-Tell me about a time you took ownership of a project or problem that was not explicitly assigned to you.
-What was the situation, what did you do, and what was the outcome? - 9
+Tell me about a time you took ownership of a complex technical problem that wasn't strictly within your job description.
+What was the problem, what did you do, and what was the result? - 9

 Type · Influence

-Describe a situation where you had to influence a stakeholder or team who had a different opinion or priority.
-How did you approach it, and what was the result? - + 9 more questions in this round (sign up to unlock)
+Describe a situation where you had to influence a team or stakeholders to adopt a technical solution or architectural approach they were initially resistant to.
+How did you build consensus? - + 1 more questions in this round (sign up to unlock)

 No credit card.
 Every question with its framework, the grading signals interviewers score against, and a worked answer for each.